All the Nordstrom sales you'll want to shop this Black Friday

 Nuface Trinity Facial Toning Device ($243.75, originally $325; nordstrom.com)

 This editor-favorite device uses the magic of microcurrent to painlessly lift, contour and even help fade fine lines on the face and neck.
-Two of Nuface’s most popular models are on sale right now, including the original Nuface device, as well as the smaller, more cost-effective Nuface Mini that’s now $149.25, down from $199.
+Two of Nuface’s most popular models are on sale right now, including the original Nuface device and the smaller, more cost-effective Nuface Mini that’s now $149.25, down from $199.

 ____________________________________________________________________________

-One of our favorite matte lipsticks of 2020, MAC lipsticks are simply timeless, with their high color payoff and creamy matte finish.
-A great deal if you’ve got a signature shade (we’ll always love Ruby Woo and Velvet Teddy) or if you’ve been trying to try some new colors out too.
+One of our favorite matte lipsticks of 2020, Mac lipsticks are simply timeless, with their high color payoff and creamy matte finish.
+A great deal if you’ve got a signature shade (we’ll always love Ruby Woo and Velvet Teddy) or if you’ve been trying to experiment with some new colors too.

 ____________________________________________________________________________